 In support of this trend, the MCA notes that retail tariffs of all operators over the past three years have been falling.
-The average price movements per domestic minute of mobile communications as based on domestic voice traffic revenues per minute call and illustrated in Chart 7 below is a clear confirmation of this.
+The average price movements per domestic minute of mobile communications as based on domestic voice traffic revenues (exclusive of access revenues, roaming revenues and VAT) per minute call and illustrated in Chart 7 below is a clear confirmation of this.